25 Classic Stoner Movies

 Watching H.S.
 Thompson take a long, drug-fueled trip down the rabbit hole in Fear and Loathing is almost a weed smoker’s right of passage.
 It will make you laugh, it will make you cringe, and you’ll learn valuable lessons about what drugs not to combine.

 By now we all know about the potent strain of weed called Pineapple Express.
-It owes its popularity entirely to the Seth Rogan movie of the same name.
-Pineapple Express is a movie about the misadventures of some cannabis enthusiasts and small-time drug dealers on their quest to source one dank bud.
+It owes its popularity entirely to the Seth Rogan stoner movie of the same name.
+Pineapple Express is a stoner flick about the misadventures of some cannabis enthusiasts and small-time drug dealers on their quest to source one dank bud.

 The Big Lebowski